Finding a Job Overseas

 first step is defining "why" for yourself.
 Why does working in a different

 country appeal to you?
 What draws you to a particular country?
-How much do you know about that country.
-If it's not a lot, vow to learn more.
+How much do you know about that country?
+If you don't know much yet, vow to learn more.

 isn't enough.
 Have you been plotting an international career while getting